- Clinical-stage pipeline includes envafolimab to treat soft-tissue sarcoma

 How is it doing:

-The trial will be a multi-center, open-label, randomized, non-comparative, parallel cohort study.
-Eligible patients will receive one or two prior cancer therapies, but no prior immune checkpoint inhibitor therapy.
-Planned total enrollment is 160 patients -- with 80 patients enrolled into cohort A of treatment with envafolimab and 80 patients enrolled in cohort B of treatment with envafolimab and Yervoy.
+TRACON expects the trial to enroll 160 patients with undifferentiated pleomorphic sarcoma (UPS) or myxofibrosarcoma (MFS) who have progressed following one or two lines of prior treatment and have not received an immune checkpoint inhibitor, with 80 patients enrolled into cohort A of treatment with single-agent envafolimab and 80 patients enrolled in cohort B of treatment with envafolimab and Yervoy.

 What the boss says: